Students in England encouraged to apply now for student finance

-Students in England are being encouraged to apply for student finance as soon as possible to ensure their finances are in place for the new academic year.

-Students in England are being encouraged to apply for student finance as soon as possible to ensure their finances are in place for the new academic year.
+Students in England are being encouraged by @SLCComms to apply for student finance as soon as possible to ensure their finances are in place for the new academic year.

 That’s the message from the Student Loans Company (SLC) which has ensured that the application service has remained open to students as part of its response to the COVID-19 pandemic.